libratbag/libratbag/README.md

 Adding Devices to libratbag
 ---------------------------

-As of commit 3605bede4 libratbag now uses a hwdb entry to match the device with the drivers.
-To access a device through libratbag, the udev property RATBAG_DRIVER must be set for a device's event node.
-Check with
+libratbag relies on a device database to match a device with the drivers.

-     sudo udevadm info /sys/class/input/eventX | grep RATBAG_DRIVER

-If your device is not yet assigned the property, it is not in the hwdb.
-It may however be supported by one of our existing drivers.
-Try enabling it by adding the device vendor-id/product-id to the hwdb file in `hwdb/70-libratbag-mouse.hwdb`.
-For example, for a HID++ 1.0 device, edit the 70-libratbag-mouse.hwdb file and add an entry with `RATBAG_DRIVER=hidpp10`.
-For the other drivers, look for the id of the driver in driver-{drivername}.c file and do the same.

-Once your device is added to the hwdb, install libratbag and trigger a hwdb
-update:

-    sudo udevadm hwdb --update
-    sudo udevadm control --reload

-Then unplug/replug your mouse. `RATBAG_DRIVER` should appear in the udev properties of your device with the value you previously set.
-If the property is not assigned, the hwdb entry does not correctly match your device or the installed udev rules/hwdb entries are not picked up by udev.
+See the data/devices/ directory for the set of known devices.
+These files are usually installed into $prefix/$datadir (e.g. /usr/share/libratbag/).

+To add a new device to libratbag, simply drop a new device file into that directory and restart ratbagd.
+See the data/devices/device.example file for guidance on what information must be set.

-If the device doesn't work, you'll have to start reverse-engineering the device-specific protocol.
+If the device doesn't work after adding the device file, you'll have to start reverse-engineering the device-specific protocol.
 Good luck :)

 Source
 ------